Anoise/Minusformer/README.md

 <div align=center><img src="Images/n_table.jpg" width="600"></div>

-## 6. Model Abalations
+## 6. Very Effectiveness

 Ablation studies on various components of Minusformer.
 All results are averaged across all prediction lengths.
 The variables X and Y represent the input and output streams, while the signs ‘+’ and ‘-’ denote the addition or subtraction operations used when the streams’ aggregation.
 The letter ‘G’ denotes adding a gating mechanism to the output of each block.

 <div align=center><img src="Images/variates.jpg"></div>

-## 7. Ablation Studies of Minusformer with Various Attention
+## 7. Good Generality

+Ablation Studies of Minusformer with Various Attention.
 All results are averaged across all prediction lengths.
 The tick labels of the X-axis are the abbreviation of Attention types.

 <div align=center><img src="Images/other_attn.jpg"></div>